biosimulations/biosimulations/docs/users/faqs.md

 **Is there a limit to the size of simulation projects that can be published through BioSimulations?**

 Simulation projects (COMBINE/OMEX archives) are limited to 1 GB each.
-Furthermore, uploads are limited to 64 MB; larger archives must be submitted via URLs.
+Furthermore, uploads are limited to 64 MB; larger archives can be submitted via URLs.
 In addition, simulation results are currently limited to 5 TB per project.
 Please contact [runBioSimulations Team](mailto:info@biosimulations.org) to arrange larger projects.

 **How much resources are available to each simulation?**